eantoranz/git-duplicate/README.md

 `rebase--` by default, just like `git-duplicate`, will not change your working tree state.
-It will only report the final commit id for the rebase you requested if the rebase is sucessful.
+It will only report the final commit id for the rebase you requested if the rebase is successful.

 # usage